Patton College of Education Professional Internships

 - For Music Education majors, students will complete one full internship semester for their Professional Internship.

 For extensive information about the Professional Internship, please consult the following document:

 The edTPA is completed during the Professional Internship.
 Please see the dedicated edTPA page for more information.

 Awards for Professional Interns

 This award was established to honor one of the College’s distinguished graduates, Lester D. Crow (AB ’23, LHD ’72).
-It is given to four graduating seniors who possess high scholastic averages, strong moral and ethical values, and show exceptional promise as teachers during their clinical experiences.
-The winner of this award is selected from nominations submitted by faculty, principals, mentor teachers, or university clinical educators.
+It is given to four graduating seniors who possess high scholastic averages, strong moral and ethical values and show exceptional promise as teachers during their clinical experiences.
+The winners of this award are selected from nominations submitted by faculty, principals, mentor teachers, or university clinical educators.
 Click the link to access the nomination form.

 - Professional Internship Travel Reimbursement- The professional internship, the capstone experience in the teacher education program, requires daily travel to a placement school.
 Some professional interns will be sent to schools outside of the immediate area.
-To ease the cost, Dean Middleton is providing a one-time $50 travel award for interns who must drive more than 30 miles to reach their placement sites.
-The distance is calculated by MapQuest from McCracken Hall to the placement school, or for regional campus students, from the professional intern's home to the school site.
+To ease the cost, the Dean is providing a one-time $50 travel award for full-time interns (PI II) who must drive more than 30 miles to reach their placement sites.
+Professional interns who drive more than 40 miles will be provided a one-time $50 travel award during the first semester (PI I), and a one-time $150 travel award during their second semester (PI II).
+The distance is calculated by Google Maps from Patton Hall (formerly McCracken Hall) to the placement school, or for regional campus students, from the professional intern's home to the school site.